 We present you with the most comprehensive list of explainer video examples on the planet!
-Um, that we know of anyway.
-We’ve broken it down by style to give you ideas in 2D, 3D, photography, live-action, and a whole lot more.
-We have plenty more examples so if you like a particular style then send us a note and we can show you more ideas.
+Um, that we know of.
+We’ve broken it down by style to give you ideas in 2D animation, 3D, photography, live-action, and a whole lot more.
+So if you’re looking for style ideas we’ve got you!

 EXPLAINER VIDEO EXAMPLES: